Liverpool set to complete Nunez transfer as Benfica announce sale of star for initial £64m fee | Goal.com

-Liverpool set to complete Nunez transfer as Benfica announce sale of star for initial £64m fee
+Liverpool set to complete Nunez transfer as Benfica announce £64m fee agreed for sale of star

 Benfica have confirmed the sale of forward Darwin Nunez to Liverpool, after the Premier League club beat Manchester United to the Uruguay international.